assist-project/state-machine-bug-finder/README.md

 ## Useful links

-* the [NDSS publication][ndss2023], describing the bug detection technique and its evaluation on DTLS and QUIC;
+* the [NDSS publication][ndss2023], describing the bug detection technique and its evaluation on DTLS and SSH;
 * the [publication artifact][artifact], which can be used to reproduce the experiments;
 * the [DTLS component of the artifact][dtlsartifact], which is essentially DTLS-Fuzzer incorporating **SMBugFinder** as a library, to perform bug detection automatically;
 * [DTLS-Fuzzer][dtlsfuzzer], [EDHOC-Fuzzer][edhocfuzzer] and [SSH-Fuzzer][sshfuzzer], fuzzers for DTLS, EDHOC and SSH (the latter is WIP) which can generate SUT models.